Skip to main content

 The key document: a return-to-work letter

-This letter from your employer should confirm:
+This letter from your employer (often from HR) is the centrepiece of your application.
+It should clearly confirm:

 • Your confirmed return-to-work date.